Investigations

 Surveillance refers to the monitoring and recording of activities and includes photography, video recording, direct observations and social media monitoring.

-Insurers may use surveillance to verify worker claims, including their stated level of impairment or capacity to return to work.
+Insurers may use surveillance to verify a worker's claim, including their stated level of impairment or capacity to return to work.
 Surveillance may also be used when fraud is suspected.

-Surveillance information can be used as evidence to dispute liability to pay compensation and may be admitted as evidence before the Personal Injury Commission (the Commission).
+Surveillance information can be used as evidence to dispute liability to pay compensation and may be admitted as evidence before the Personal Injury Commission (Commission).
+The Commission Rules regulate the circumstances when surveillance can be referred to a medical assessor in medical assessment proceedings.
 The weight given to surveillance will depend on the circumstances of the claim, how the surveillance evidence was obtained, the nature of the surveillance itself and if there is any other supporting evidence.

 S25.
 Surveillance